Qatar’s ruler urges world leaders not to boycott Taliban

 To date, no nation has yet formally recognized the Taliban’s ascension by force to power or its all-male Cabinet, which is stacked with senior figures who were previously detained in the U.S. detention facility in Guantanamo Bay, Cuba or are on a United Nations sanctions list.
 The group has said this exclusively Taliban-run Cabinet is only interim, offering hope that a future government could be more inclusive.

-President Joe Biden, who also spoke earlier at the U.N. on Tuesday, said the end of American military operations in Afghanistan last month would be followed by “a new era of relentless diplomacy” with the rest of the world.

-In that same spirit of diplomacy, Sheikh Tamim said Qatar agreed years ago to host the Taliban’s political leadership in exile because “we were confident that war offers no solution and that there would be dialogue in the end.”
+In the spirit of diplomacy, Sheikh Tamim said Qatar agreed years ago to host the Taliban’s political leadership in exile because “we were confident that war offers no solution and that there would be dialogue in the end.”

 Qatar is a close U.S ally and hosts the largest U.S. military base in the Middle East, but the tiny Gulf Arab state also has some sway with the Taliban.
 Because of its unique role, Qatar hosted direct U.S.-Taliban talks around the American withdrawal from Afghanistan and helped facilitate evacuations from Kabul.